 Creating an emergency fund is possible at any income level.
 As the fund grows, your peace of mind will, also.
 We all know that emergencies do happen, and being prepared for it can make all the difference between weathering the storm and being overwhelmed.
 If you don't have an emergency fund yet, today is the day to begin building one.

 Take the Next Step:

-- Learn about the 10 most important things you need to know about compound interest.
+- Learn the 10 most important things you should know about compound interest.